The Bledington Music Festival

 We are also big supporters of Music in Education, you can find out more about how the musicians take the time to interact and introduce and enrich the musicality in students of Bledington School.

 We hope you will join us for the next festival.
-You can fill in an online booking form or purchase tickets online.
+You can purchase tickets through our online booking form.

 News and Updates